aws-samples/serverless-samples/apigw-eventbridge-schema-validation/README.md

 <p style="text-align:center; font-style: italic"> Figure 2: Architecture that uses Lambda to update API Gateway model when a new schema is detected in EventBridge </p>

 ### CI CD Driven Schema Updater
+You can find this solution in the [cicd-driven-solution](cicd-driven-solution/README.md) subdirectory

 ## Stages of Event Evolution